Ivins City (Santa Clara Bench)

 Choosing the Name "Ivins"

 During the dedication, the settlers discussed the need for a new name for the town, as "Santa Clara Bench" was considered insufficient.
 Several suggestions were submitted, but Edward H. Snow, President of the St. George Stake, proposed naming the settlement after President Anthony W. Ivins, in recognition of his positive impact through missionary work with the local Native American community.
-When President Ivins was consulted about the proposed name, he responded, "No, as long as they spell it Ivins, instead of Ivens."
+When President Ivins was consulted about the proposed name, he responded, "Not, as long as they spell it Ivins, instead of Ivens."

 President Ivins' Contributions